schryer/python_course_material/extra_topics/README.md

 - The custom table used in `biopython.ipynb` is explained further in `tables.ipynb`, but only curious readers should look at this file.

+- `numpy.ipynb` provides a short introduction to numpy with plotting functions and solving a linear system.

 A number of notebooks do not require any previous knowledge and can be explored at any time:

 - `sympy.ipynb` provides a short introduction to sympy